fontlabcom/getgo-fonts/getgo-fonts/apache/zotosans/zotosans-limbu.md

-## Coto Sans Limbu
+## Zoto Sans Limbu

-Coto Sans Limbu is a design for the Limbu script.
+Zoto Sans Limbu is a design for the Limbu script.

 It contains 73 glyphs and 3 OpenType features, and supports 73 characters from the Unicode blocks: Limbu.